 To prove Fact \ref{fact:front}, we prepare the following lemma:

 \begin{lemma} Let $f:M^2\to \R^3$ be a $C^r$-differentiable frontal and $p\in M^2$ a non-degenerate singular point of $f$.
-Suppose that $p$ is a non-parabolic point with respect to the first fundamental form $ds^2$ of $f$, then $f$ is a wave front at $p$. \end{lemma}

-\begin{proof} We let $p$ be an $A_2$ semi-definite point of $ds^2$.
-As shown in \cite[Page 261]{MSUY}, we can take a local coordinate system $(U;u,v)$ centered at $p$ satisfying the following three properties: \begin{enumerate} \item the $u$-axis coincides with the singular set, and $|f_u|=1$ on the $u$-axis, \item $f_v(u,0)=\vect{0}$ for each $u$, \item $\{f_u,f_{vv},\nu\}$ is an orthonormal frame along the $u$-axis. \end{enumerate} Then, as shown in \cite[Pages 262-263]{MSUY}, there is a $C^r$-function $\hat K$ on $U$ such that
+Suppose that $p$ is a non-parabolic point with respect to the first fundamental form $ds^2$ of $f$, then $f$ is a wave front at $p$. \end{lemma} \begin{proof} We let $p$ be an $A_2$ semi-definite point of $ds^2$.
+As shown in \cite[Page 261]{MSUY}, we can take a local coordinate system $(U;u,v)$ centered at $p$ satisfying the following three properties: \begin{enumerate} \item the $u$-axis coincides with the singular set, and $|f_u|=1$ on the $u$-axis, \item $f_v(u,0)=\vect{0}$ for each $u$, \item $\{f_u,f_{vv},\nu\}$ is an orthonormal frame along the $u$-axis. \end{enumerate} Then, as shown in \cite[Pages 262--263]{MSUY}, there is a $C^r$-function $\hat K$ on $U$ such that

 on $U\setminus \{v=0\}$, where $K$ is the Gaussian curvature of $ds^2$.
 Let $\lambda(u,v)$ be the signed area density function on $U$.
-Since $\lambda(u,0)=0$, there exists a $C^r$-function $\hat \lambda$ such that $ \lambda(u,v)=v \hat \lambda(u,v). $ Thus, the Euler form can be written as
+Since $\lambda(u,0)=0$, there exists a $C^r$-function $\hat \lambda$ such that $\lambda(u,v)=v \hat \lambda(u,v)$.
+Thus, the Euler form can be written as

 The function $\hat K$ coincides with the same function as in \cite[Page 263]{MSUY}.
 Since $\lambda(u,0)=0$, it holds that $\lambda_u(0,0)=0$.
-By \eqref{eq:k2}, we have $ \hat \lambda(0,0)=\lambda_v(0,0)\ne 0. $ In \cite{MSUY}, the cuspidal curvature $\kappa_c$ and the product curvature $\kappa_{\Pi}$ are defined, and we have the following (cf. \cite[(3.26)]{MSUY})
+By \eqref{eq:k2}, we have $\hat \lambda(0,0)=\lambda_v(0,0)\ne 0$.
+In \cite{MSUY}, the cuspidal curvature $\kappa_c$ and the product curvature $\kappa_{\Pi}$ are defined, and we have the following (cf.\ \cite[(3.26)]{MSUY})